Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Kayenta Art Village

-The most happening town in St. George is a cafe-lover hipster’s paradise.
+The most happening town in St. George is a hipster’s paradise.

 View of the rock formations and greenery at the Kayenta Art Village